pecknigel/learning-resources/index.md

 Nigel serves as head librarian and maintains this site by hand using Markdown, Jekyll and GitHub Pages.
 While editing the files using Working Copy (an iOS Git client), a little WebStorm and occasionally the GitHub website.

+If you'd like to know how to do that yourself and set up a GitHub pages website, check out the links on [Courses and Resources](/resources#create-a-github-pages-website).

 ---

 # Learning Initiatives